project-archives/vim-builtin-packager/README.md

 # Vim's Built In Package Manager

-For many of you you are very happy with your own choice of Vim Plugin manager
+For many of you you are very happy with your own choice of Vim plugin manager

 I've tried a few but ended up feeling like all the